-Jerald Sanders, MD, who is today the full-time medical director of WhidbeyHealth Hospice Care, has been part of our medical staff for more than 30 years.
+Jerald Sanders, MD, our staff physician for WhidbeyHealth Hospice, has been part of our medical staff for more than 30 years.
 Following medical school, residency and five years of active duty with the Navy at Whidbey Naval Hospital, he and a partner opened an office in Oak Harbor, where he had an active clinical practice as a family physician.

 Dr. Sanders was instrumental in advocating for full-time emergency room physicians at the hospital, as well as participating in development of the hospitalist program.